OldRacingCars.com

 Chevron B15s in 1971

 With the introduction of the 1600cc Formula 3 in 1971, the B15s came to a crossroads.
-Some would be converted, either to F3 or to the new Formula Atlantic, whereas others could continue in 1-litre form in hillclimbs or in SCCA Formula C. Of the 13 known B15s, seven were converted, one went to Formula Atlantic, and three raced on in 1000cc form, leaving two that vanish.
+Some would be converted, either to F3 or to the new Formula Atlantic, whereas others could continue in 1-litre form in hillclimbs or in SCCA Formula C. Of the 13 known B15s, seven were converted, one went to Formula Atlantic, and three raced on in 1000cc form, leaving two that cannot be traced after 1970.

 Chevron B15s in 1972

-A first mystery car appeared in SCCA Formula C in 1972, the 'B15' driven by Steve Hughes in the Midwest Division.
-The most likely contenders for this are F3-69-15 and F3-69-16, which were converted to 1600cc at the beginning of 1971 before vanishing, but the original works car F3-69-1 that disappeared after the 1970 season is also a possibility.
-However, Hughes car may also have been a Formula B Chevron B15b converted to FC.
+A first mystery 'B15' appears in SCCA Formula C in 1972, the car driven by Steve Hughes in the Midwest Division.
+Two plausible contenders for this are F3-69-15 and F3-69-16, the only two B15s that cannot be traced from 1971 into 1972, but both of those had been fitted with 1600cc Ford twin cams in 1971 before vanishing, making them more likely to have become FB cars than FC cars.
+The original ex-Wisell works car F3-69-1 that disappeared after the 1970 season is also a possibility.
+However, Hughes's car may also have been a Formula B Chevron B15b converted to FC, and there is some suggestion it was an updated Chevron B9.

 Chassis